Last Updated on January 14, 2022 by Grow with Bovees

 The fact that mushrooms are appearing above the surface might be the result of tree leaves or decaying wood that have fallen in your yard, too much moisture, or a lack of light.

 Otherwise, it could simply be that spores have been carried into your yard by the wind, birds, and insects.

 These spores then go on to establish threadlike filaments called hyphae.
 A tell-tale sign that mushrooms might be on their way is the browning of grass in dark circular patterns.

 These patterns often precede the growth of mushrooms and are sometimes referred to as “fairy rings.”

 While the browning of grass might signal a nutrient problem, generally speaking, the presence of mushrooms indicates that your garden is part of a healthy ecosystem.
 Mushrooms serve an important function in that they help to decompose organic matter as well as providing nutrients to the surrounding soil.

-That said, if you need to remove the mushrooms from your lawn, then this is how it should be done.
+That said, if you need to remove the white mushrooms from your lawn, then this is how it should be done.